okamanhog/cookgetherfinal/README.md

 6. **Share Recipes**: After you created your first recipes, you can go back to our community page and start sharing those recipes.
 Along that you can add an image of how it looked in the end, rate it and write a few sentences to let other users know what to expect when trying this AI recipe.
 7. **Participate in Food Sharing**: Contribute to sustainability by sharing or claiming leftover foods in our food sharing section.

+### Common Issues and How to Deal With Them

+1. **Buttons Do Not React**: We use double click for our app.
+If a button does not react, click again and it should work as expected.
+2. **The Generated Recipe Disappears after Pressing Download**: Don't panic, the recipe is automatically saved in your profile and downloaded as a .txt file to your computer.
+3. **"http.client.CannotSendRequest"**: This error is caused by deta and unfortanely out of our control as it happens irregularly.
+It is [known]([https://cookgether-project.streamlit.app/](https://discuss.streamlit.io/t/error-https-client-cannot-sendrequest-deta-database-or-google-sheet-api/42107)) but there is no known solution yet.
+You can try rerunning the app.
+If that does not work, please contact us and we will reboot the app so it will work again.

 Built by [Sum](https://github.com/SumSumarie) and [Lennart](https://github.com/okamanhog)